Felix Irorere

-Career
+Club career

 Born in Saint-Denis, France, Irorere played youth football for Schwarz Weiß Griesheim, before joining Eintracht Frankfurt's academy in 2013.
 In October 2018, Irorere signed a scholarship contract with the club until 2020, with the option of a professional contract.
 He signed a professional contract with the club in 2020 but his development was set back by two meniscus tears in 2019 and 2021.
 In August 2021, he signed for 2.
 Bundesliga club Karlsruher SC on a two-year contract.

+International career

+Born in France, Irorere is of Nigerian descent and moved to Germany at a young age.
+He is eligible to represent all three nations internationally.
+He was called up to a training camp for the Germany under-15s in November 2016.